 The ability to juggle and prioritize multiple creative and administrative projects with thoughtfulness and exceptional attention to detail.

 Well-developed research skills as well as a drive to seek contextual information beyond traditional library resources.

 Flexibility to respond to the needs of collaborators and to changing circumstances and varied personalities; openness to diverse learning opportunities from a variety of projects that may require different types and levels of literary support.

 We are interested not only in applicants with theatre and English training, but also in candidates with backgrounds in any arts, humanities or social sciences discipline who can demonstrate the ability to think critically about the art of theatre-making.
 We also seek qualified applicants outside of those paths who can demonstrate a serious interest in exploring dramaturgy and literary management for a season.

-Helena Pennington (Literary and Library Management Associate, Eugene O’Neill Theater Center), Kathryn Zukaitis (Literary Associate, South Coast Repertory), Jessica Reese (Literary Associate, Actors Theatre of Louisville), Rachel Lerner-Ley (Literary Manager & Resident Dramaturg, Cleveland Play House), Charles Haugland (Director of New Work, Huntington Theatre Company), and Sarah Lunnie (Literary Director, Playwrights Horizons), as well as playwrights who have gone on to graduate programs: Vivian Barnes (University of California, San Diego), Dominic Finocchiaro (Columbia University), Emily Feldman (University of California, San Diego), and Brendan Pelsue (Yale School of Drama).
+Helena Pennington (Literary and Library Management Associate, Eugene O’Neill Theater Center), Kathryn Zukaitis (Literary Manager/Public Programs Coordinator, Victory Gardens Theatre), Rachel Lerner-Ley (Literary Manager & Resident Dramaturg, Cleveland Play House), Charles Haugland (Director of New Work, Huntington Theatre Company), and Sarah Lunnie (Associate Artistic Director, Jungle Theater), as well as playwrights who have gone on to graduate programs: Vivian Barnes (University of California, San Diego), Dominic Finocchiaro (Columbia University), Emily Feldman (University of California, San Diego), and Brendan Pelsue (Yale School of Drama).